BaseMax/LMPHP/README.md

 # Multi Languages PHP
-Multi-language management and support on the php.
+Multi-language management and support on the php (web).

 ## Features